I never thought dancing would ever be something I could ever do again.

 Even though I hadn’t been specifically treating my feet, the device was close enough to treat them without my realizing it.
 It was also at this time that the non-stop pain that I had been experiencing in my lower back from degenerative disc disease had disappeared.

-PEMF therapy with Oska Pulse is still part of my daily treatments.
+PEMF therapy is still part of my daily treatments.
 I have been using it now for two years and the relief it provides still blows my mind.

 After a day at Disneyland, my feet are beat.
 They ache like the average person’s would, but the even more because of my chronic illnesses.